Trango Low Bulk 11mm Sling Review

 The Trango Low Bulk 11 Sling is best used for lead climbing in order to extend a piece of protection to allow for less rope drag on the leader.
 It works pretty well for equalizing anchors, although longer options are limited to only 120cm, enough for equalizing two pieces.

-This sling retails for a mere $8.50, making it the second least expensive Dyneema option.
+This sling is an inexpensive Dyneema option.
 For those who want the best value they can get, we suggest looking to the Black Diamond Nylon Sewn Runner, but not everyone will want to purchase heavier and bulkier Nylon simply to save a few bucks.
 As a solid performer at a good price, we think this sling is an excellent value.

 The Trango Low Bulk 11 Sling checks all of the boxes — low weight, affordable price, relatively easy to untie knots — that you would expect of a sling.
 While there are other options in this review that are cheaper, lighter, or even easier to untie once a knot has been welded into it, this sling strikes an appropriate balance that is hard to beat, and is certainly a product that we wholeheartedly recommend.